-If you have ever noticed that some pickups on certain guitars are angled, you may be curious as to why they would be installed this way.
+Have you ever noticed that some pickups on certain guitars are angled?
+You may be curious about why they would be installed this way.
 Sometimes it’s only one, sometimes it is all of them.
 Why are guitar pickups angled?
 And is this important?

-Guitar pickups are angled on certain models because of the desire to increase certain frequencies.
-The slant chosen by builders enhances the treble from the thinner strings and the bass from the lower ones.
+Guitar pickups are angled because it provides a different sound.
+The angle retains the treble from the thinner strings and increases the bass from the lower ones.
 This creates a more balanced, fuller sound from the guitar.

-The decision to angle them is not for any cosmetic reasons, but entirely for the tone performance the instrument can provide.
+The decision to angle them is not for any cosmetic reasons.
+But entirely for the sound performance that the guitar can provide.
 At the end of the day, this is what we want as players.
 In this article, we are going to look at the angle, performance, and how you can benefit from this design choice.

 When you switch between the bridge and neck pickups, you know that one is warmer sounding than the other.
 The reason for this is that the closer you can get to the center of the neck, the warmer and stronger the signal will be.
-This is because there is more string vibration in the middle of the neck than there is at the bridge or nut.
+This is because there is more string vibration in the middle of the neck than there is at the bridge.

-Single coil pickups are already quite bright on their own, and so when they are placed closer to the bridge, the thicker strings begin to lose bass signal intensity.
-This loss is simply too much, and so by angling the pickup, some bass signal can be restored while increasing the brightness of the treble strings.
+Single-coil pickups are already quite bright on their own.
+So when they are placed closer to the bridge, the thicker strings begin to lose bass intensity.
+This loss is simply too much for some guitars.
+A Stratocaster bridge pickup can be too bright for some players.

-It’s important to note, the slanted pickup consists of the poles under the bass strings moved closer to the neck, while the other side, towards the bridge.
+The slanted pickup consists of the poles under the bass strings moved closer to the neck.
+While the other side, towards the bridge.

 Benefits of Angled Pickups

-- Guitar pickups that are angled have more benefits:
+Guitar pickups that are angled have more benefits.
+They include:

 - Enhanced treble response and improved note articulation.